“Buoy Composition II” oil on canvas by Paul Brent

 Fairweather’s July exhibition explores the deep, multifaceted relationship with the ocean.

-Featuring selected Fairweather artists: Blue Bond, Victoria Brooks, Paul Brent, Nick Brakel, Leah Kohlenberg, Karen Lewis, Emily Miller, Lee Munsell, Richard Newman, Ron Nicolaides, Jan Rimerman, Lisa Sofia Robinson, Peg Wells, Russell J. Young and Dale Veith.
+Featuring selected Fairweather artists: Blue Bond, Paul Brent, Nick Brakel, Leah Kohlenberg, Karen Lewis, Emily Miller, Lee Munsell, Richard Newman, Ron Nicolaides, Jan Rimerman, Peg Wells, Russell J. Young, and Dale Veith.

 Introducing artists Sharon Furze and Phil Juttelstad.

-The range in the show reveals the extraordinary impact of the the sea and waves.
+The range in the show reveals the sea’s extraordinary impact.

 2019 is the tenth year that Paul Brent has exhibited during the summer months at Fairweather’s.

-Enjoy the slide show of ten years with Paul Brent in Seaside at Fairweather’s.
+Enjoy the slideshow of 10 years with Paul Brent at Fairweather’s in Seaside.

 Recent Q and A with Paul Brent and R. J. Marx, editor of the Seaside Signal